 Henri de Sennecterre, a 1600s marshal from the Auvergne region of France, used to serve this cheese at his own well-appointed table.
-Finally, there came a time to present it to Louis XIV at Versailles and the Sun King, who adored it, christened it "Saint Nectaire."
-In 1911, Jean Dischamp, who came from a farming family, assumed control of a cheese business that was reputed to be the origin of the genuine Saint-Nectaire.
+Finally, there came a time to present it to Louis XIV at Versailles and the Sun King, who adored it and christened it "Saint Nectaire."
+In 1911, Jean Dischamp, who came from a farming family, assumed control of a cheese business that was reputed to be the origin of the genuine Saint Nectaire.
 Today, three generations later, the Dischamp family is still making this historic cheese.

 With a slightly firm yet supple straw-yellow paste, this raw cow milk cheese is pleasantly weighty on the tongue.
 It is fruity and acidic with a strong smell of the rye straw used in the ripening process.

 Milk Type: Cow

 Aging: 3 months